The Pap Test: Cervical Changes and Further Testing

 Other biopsy and treatment options

-Cone Biopsy: A cone biopsy (also called cold knife cone biopsy) is a minor operation, often done in an outpatient surgical facility.
-In the operating room, the physician removes a small cone-shaped tissue sample from your inner cervix.
+Cone Biopsy: A cone biopsy (also called cold knife cone biopsy) is a minor procedure, often done in an outpatient surgical facility.
+In the operating room, a small cone-shaped tissue sample is removed from your inner cervix.
 This tissue is sent to a pathologist to look at under a microscope.
-This procedure does not remove any of your reproductive organs and should have little impact on your future ability to become pregnant.
-If only dysplasia is found in the cone specimen, then often no additional treatment will be needed.
+This procedure does not remove any of your reproductive organs and should not affect your future ability to become pregnant.
+If only dysplasia is found in the cone specimen, then you may not need any more treatment.
 However, if invasive cancer is found, more treatment (i.e. surgery or radiation therapy) may be needed.
-Therefore, a cone biopsy may be considered as therapeutic (if all of the dysplasia is removed) or diagnostic (if it discovers a worse problem that needs more treatment).
+A cone biopsy may be considered therapeutic (if all of the dysplasia is removed) or diagnostic (if it finds a worse problem that needs more treatment).

 Loop Electrosurgical Excision Procedure (LEEP): The LEEP procedure is like a cone biopsy in that it removes a tissue sample from your cervix, which is then looked at under a microscope by a pathologist.
 It may also be called an LLETZ (large loop excision of the transformational zone).
-The LEEP procedure uses a low voltage, electric wire to cut away the abnormal area and can be done in the office with local anesthesia.
+The LEEP procedure uses a low voltage, electric wire to cut away the abnormal area and can be done in the office with local anesthesia (numbing medication).
 However, the LEEP procedure and cone biopsy are not the same.
-Your provider will recommend which is the best option, depending on your case.
+Your provider will recommend the best option for you, based on your case.

-Cryosurgery - Cryosurgery is another treatment option that can be done in the doctor's office.
-During the procedure, the doctor freezes and destroys the dysplasia on your cervix.
+Cryosurgery - Cryosurgery is another treatment option that can be done in the provider’s office.
+During the procedure, the dysplasia on your cervix is frozen and destroyed.
 You may notice a brief unpleasant cold sensation during the freezing procedure.
 A disadvantage of cryosurgery is that no biopsy is taken to rule out the possibility of invasive cancer.

 If you have questions about your Pap test or the results of your test, talk with your provider.